abdelrhmanwahdan/EDA-on-Netflix-Movies-and-TV-Shows-data-set/README.md

 ![Netflix](images/netflix.jpg "Netflix")

 Who doesn’t like Netflix?
 This dataset on Kaggle has TV shows and movies available on Netflix.
 One can create a good quality Exploratory Data Analysis project using this dataset.
-Using this dataset, one can find out: what type of content is produced in which country, identify similar content from the description, and much more interesting tasks.
-So in this project I am doing exploratory data analysis (data cleaning , data processing , data visualizations) on this dataset.
+Using this dataset, one can find out: what type of content is produced in which country, identify similar content from the description, and many more interesting tasks.
+So in this project, I am doing exploratory data analysis (data cleaning, data processing, data visualizations) on this dataset.

 # Contents
 0. **ABOUT THE DATA**